-In 2022, the office received 3,740 calls or written requests for investigation against a lawyer, down 2 percent from the prior year.
-The Office's intake division reviewed those cases and processed 250 matters for further investigation by the trial division.
-In addition, the intake division continued to work on 355 cases carried over from 2021.
+In 2023, the office received 4,469 calls or written requests for investigation against a lawyer, a 19.5% percent increase from the prior year and a 31.4% percent increase from 2019.
+The Office's intake division reviewed those cases and processed 234 matters for further investigation by the trial division.
+In addition, the intake division continued to work on 333 cases carried over from 2022.

-In total, the Office of Attorney Regulation Counsel's work in 2022 resulted in:
+In total, the Office of Attorney Regulation Counsel's work in 2023 resulted in the following educational or disciplinary action:

 - 141 dismissals with educational language;

-- 77 diversion agreements;
+- 56 diversion agreements;

-- 9 private admonitions;
+- 17 private admonitions;

-- 6 public censures;
+- 15 public censures;

-- 31 suspensions;
+- 34 suspensions;

 - 13 probations ordered; and

-- 5 disbarments.
+- 13 disbarments.